-Derayah conducts stress testing exercises regularly which is based on various assumptions that include consideration of the impact of a sudden liquidity shortage as a result of negative market conditions.
+Derayah conducts stress testing exercises on a regular basis which is based on various assumptions that include consideration of the impact of a sudden liquidity shortage as a result of negative market conditions.
 Short-term liquid assets can be utilized as free cash available to meet any sudden liquidity requirements.